JuliaBooks/Books.jl/docs/contents/demo.md

 ## Plots {#sec:plots}

-Conversions for AlgebraOfGraphics are also included, see @fig:example_plot.
+An AlgebraOfGraphics plot is shown below in @fig:example_plot.
+For Plots.jl and Makie.jl see, respectively section @sec:plotsjl and @sec:makie.
 This is actually a bit tricky, because we want to show vector graphics (SVG) on the web, but these are not supported (well) by LaTeX.
-Therefore, portable network graphics (PNG) images are passed to LaTeX via cairosvg;
+Therefore, portable network graphics (PNG) images are also created and passed to LaTeX when building a PDF.
-I found that this tool does the best conversions without relying on Cairo and/or Fontconfig, which are not so stable in combination with Compose in my experience.

 ```{.include}
 _gen/example_plot-sco.md